sdiehl/llvm-codegen/README.md

 llvm-codegen
 ============

-llvm-codegen is the first of several layers of abstraction on top of the LLVM bindings.
-The goal is to layer several intermediate layers of abstractions each targeting each other and providing provable semantic guarantees for higher level domain languages.
+*llvm-codegen* is an abstraction layer on top of of llvm-general bindings.
+The goal is to provide a higher level way to emit LLVM IR from Haskell for the purpose of writing numeric domain languages that compile to native code for use against a C ABI or can be executed within the Haskell runtime via the LLVM JIT.

 License
 -------